YuBlum/stark-lang/README.md

 So the lifetime of the invisible variable created is stack based.

-Mutable address are also possible:
+Mutable addresses are also possible:
 ```py
 def ptr = &mut 10;
 ```